bruak/bruak/README.md

- I’m currently learning in Ecole 42 in kocaeli
+ I’m currently in Ecole 42 in kocaeli member

 # 42 Projects